TheRook/subbrute/README.md

 - -s can now read subdomains from results files.
 - SubBrute is now a library  subbrute.run()!
 - Restricted subdomain resolution detection
--New useage - map out all subdomains, and enumerate other DNS record types:
+- New useage -  The subdomains enumerated from previous scans can now be used as input to enumerate other DNS records.
+The following commands will map out all subdomains, and then enumerate other DNS record types.
+```
 	./subbrute.py google.com -o google.names
 		...
 162 domain found ...

-- The subdomains enumerated from previous scans can now be used as input to enumerate other DNS records:
-```
 	./subbrute.py -s google.names google.com --type TXT
 		google.com,"v=spf1 include:_spf.google.com ip4:216.73.93.70/31 ip4:216.73.93.72/31 ~all"
 		adwords.google.com,"v=spf1 redirect=google.com"